Intermittent fasting and meal planning — explained by Simple

 3:30 PM: dinner

-But, for those days the clown circus is in town, you need a backup.
-Let’s run through a couple scenarios where plan B comes into play.
+But, for those days the clown show is in town, you need a backup.
+Let’s run through a couple of scenarios where having a plan B comes into play.

 The importance of nutrition while intermittent fasting